tagtogorg/tagtog-doc/webeditor.md

         <tr>
           <td>Change Type</td>
           <td class="centered">-</td>
-          <td>Change the Entity Type of an entity.
+          <td>Change the Entity Type of entity.
 If you hover the mouse on this menu item, the list of possible Entity Types will show up.</td>
         </tr>
         <tr>
           <td>Normalizations</td>
           <td class="centered"><kbd>↵</kbd></td>
           <td><p>Each <a href="/projects.html#dictionaries">dictionary</a> created for the entity type will appear as an input box.
 If the box is not empty, the entity is normalized to that value.</p>
-          <p>If you type at least 3 characters a list of recommended dictionary entries will appear.
+          <p>If you type at least 3 characters, a list of recommended dictionary entries will appear.
 To select a normalization simply choose an entry and press the <kbd>↵</kbd> key or click the ↵ icon.</p></td>
         </tr>
       </table>
     </div>